zhshw/base-drafts/draft-ietf-quic-http.md

     ID of 0 indicates a dependency on the root stream.
 For details of dependencies, see {{priority}} and {{!RFC7540}}, Section 5.3.

+  E:
+  : Indicates that the stream dependency is exclusive (see {{!RFC7540}},
+    Section 5.3).

 Weight:
-  : An unsigned 8-bit integer representing a priority weight for the stream (see
+  : An unsigned 7-bit integer representing a priority weight for the stream (see
     {{!RFC7540}}, Section 5.3).
 Add one to the value to obtain a weight between 1 and 256.